knpuniversity/ansible/knpu/ansistrano/cache-optimizations.md

 # Optimizing with Cache

 Yay!
 The `var/cache` directory does *not* need to be writable and our life is simple and all our cache dreams are fulfilled.
-Well actually, we can more with caching to make our site *screaming* fast.
+Well actually, we can do more with caching to make our site *screaming* fast.
 Zoom!

 ## APCu for Better Performance